simonambridge/SparkSensorData/LoadFromLocalFileREPL.md

 #Overview

+The goal of this exercise is to load a set of data from a local file into a Cassandra table using the DSE Spark REPL.

-In this step we will perform the following steps:
+In this exercise we will perform the following steps:

 1. Locate and review the source data for the new tables
 2. Prepare a Cassandra table in the spark_cass keyspace for the new data